ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 categories:
   - Energy
   - Machine Learning
+excerpt:  What is machine learning anyway?

 ---

-This is the first of a two part series - [read the second part on energy machine learning applications](http://adgefficiency.com/machine-learning-in-energy-part-two/).
+This is the first of a two part series - [read the second part on applications of machine learning in energy here](http://adgefficiency.com/machine-learning-in-energy-part-two/).

 ## what is machine learning

 Modern artifical intelligence is powered by **deep learning** - multiple layer artifical neural networks.
 These artifical networks are inspired by the biological neural networks in our own brain.
-Deep neural networks are why everyone is so excited about the near future in artificial intelligence.
+Deep neural networks are why everyone is currently excited about artificial intelligence.

+> ... the business plans of the next 10,000 startups are easy to forecast: *Take X and add AI* - Kevin Kelly

+There is reason for the hype - deep learning is now state of the art in fundamental problems such as computer vision and natural language understanding.
+But deep learning is part of a larger group of algorithms known as **machine learning**, which is contributing more than just deep neural networks.
+This post looks at what machine learning is, why it's a fundamental paradigm shift, what's driving performance and what some of the challenges are.

 ![fig1]({{ '/assets/ml_energy/fig1.png' }})